 On receipt of a calculation from the employer follow the guidance at PSA2040

 If no reply is received by the notified date

 - contact the employer to remind them what details are required, review the case after one month

 - if there is no reply after one reminder you must consider making a formal determination under Regulation 110 based on estimated figures, follow the guidance at PSA4020 onwards.

 P626 not returned by employer

-If you do not receive the signed P626 from the employer before the 6 July following the end of the tax year to which it applies, no PSA will exist for that tax year.
+If you do not receive the signed P626 from the employer before the 6 July following the end of the first tax year to which it applies, no PSA will exist.

-The employer must operate PAYE as normal on all relevant benefits and expenses for that tax year and include them on forms P35, P14, P9D, P11D and P11D(b) as required.
+The employer must operate PAYE as normal on all relevant payments and taxable expenses for that tax year and return any benefits on form P11D or payroll them and submit a P11D(b) as required.